Esmat Dowlatshahi

-Esmat Dowlatshahi (عصمتالملوک دولتشاهی; 1905 – 25 July 1995) was an Iranian royal and the fourth and last wife of Reza Shah.
+Esmat ol-Molouk Dowlatshahi (عصمتالملوک دولتشاهی; 1905 – 25 July 1995) was an Iranian royal and the fourth and last wife of Reza Shah.

 Early life

 Dowlatshahi was born in 1905.
 She was a member of the Qajar dynasty.
 Her father was Gholam Ali Mirza "Mojalal Dowleh" Dowlatshahi (1878–1934).
 Her mother was Mobtahedj-od-Dowleh, daughter of Ebtehadj Saltaneh and Abou Nasr Mirza Hessam Saltaneh II.
 Her paternal grandfather was Hessam-Saltaneh I. She had two brothers and one sister, Ashraf Saltaneh II.
 Mehrangiz Dowlatshahi, member of the Majlis and Iranian ambassador, was her cousin.

 Marriage

 Dowlatshahi and Reza Shah wed in 1923.
 She was his fourth, last and favourite wife.
 Reza Shah was the minister of war when they married.
 From this marriage five children were born: Abdul Reza, Ahmad Reza, Mahmoud Reza, Fatemeh and Hamid Reza Pahlavi.
 Her husband became Shah of Iran in 1925.
 However, it was her husband's second wife Tadj ol-Molouk who was given a public role as queen.
-This situation did not make Tadj ol-Molouk happy due to her jealousy of Dowlatshahi which she disclosed in her memoirs.
+Tadj ol-Molouk was unhappy in this situation due to her jealousy of Dowlatshahi, as she revealed in her memoirs.

 Dowlatshahi and Reza Shah lived in the Marble Palace in Tehran with their children.
 She accompanied her husband to Mauritius when he was exiled there in September 1941, but she returned to Iran after a few months.